 In 1916, Einstein's Theory of General Relativity was published.
 Included in the bizarre picture that the famed physicist painted of the universe were the notions that energy and mass were equivalent, and that gravity was simply a warp in the "fabric" of space-time.
 Since then, there have been many successful experiments carried out to prove Einstein's theory.
-Nearly a century later, however, scientists at the LIGO Livingston Observatory in Louisiana still aim to confirm General Relativity's most elusive prediction: gravity waves.
+For nearly a century however, scientists were unable to confirm General Relativity's most elusive prediction: gravity waves.
+Until now.

 LIGO stands for Laser Interferometer Gravitational-Wave Observatory.
 The first part of the name refers to the instrument employed at the site, while the second part describes the phenomenon which scientists are eager to detect.
 Gravity waves are analogous to the more familiar waves that surround us in daily life, such as water waves or electromagnetic waves (more commonly referred to as "light").
 Their source, however, is the disturbance of a gravitational field.